Updated as of January 2020

 Tip: There is an express pass (not to be used as the entrance ticket) which will allow visitors to take the shorter queue for rides.
 Price starts at S$30 to 50.
 Visit the Universal Studios website for more information.

-Fall in love with the sea at Sentosa Island
+Fall in love with the sea with some of Sentosa Island attractions.

 The island resort of Sentosa is home to the beautiful wonders of the sea.
 Find yourself frolicking around the white sand beaches of Palawan, Siloso and Tanjong.
 Socialize and learn more about marine mammals at the Dolphin Island.
 Explore the vastness of SEA Aquarium and interact with 100,000 marine animals into their designated habitat.
 Surf the big swells of Wave House Sentosa.
 The island resort is the perfect blend of entertainment that caters across all ages!